-You might have definitely heard of words like Digital Privacy, Online Privacy, Internet Privacy and Data Privacy.
-For average population it means the same thing.
-In technical terms they may entail different meaning and definition.
+You might have definitely heard of words like Digital Privacy, Online Privacy, Internet Privacy, and Data Privacy.
+For the average population, it means the same thing.
+In technical terms, they may entail different meanings and definitions.
 It doesn’t matter though.

 This blog post focuses on the average population of this world.
 We tried our best to keep it as simple as possible to understand.

 It may not be a complex subject to understand, but it is quite difficult to explain.

 See if the definitions and points given below makes any sense to you:

 - Digital privacy refers to the protection of an individual’s private information.
 Almost all the websites create and use this information while you use the Internet.